coecms/coecms.github.io/posts/2023-03-30-file-expiry-shortcut.md

 ```
 and `nci-file-expiry batch-recover` expects a file.

 Fortunately, with a bit of `bash` trickery, it is possible to feed the output of one command to another _as if it were a file_.
 In this case, we can feed `nci-file-expiry list-quarantine` output back in to `nci-file-expiry batch-recover`.
-Lets imagine we're looking for files that match the pattern `*.ice_daily.nc`.
+Let's imagine we're looking for files that match the pattern `*.ice_daily.nc`.
 Here is the command that does this:
 ```
 $ nci-file-expiry batch-recover <( nci-file-expiry list-quarantined | grep .ice_daily.nc | while read uuid a b c d path; do echo $uuid $path; done )
 ```